pawap90/blog-articles/20210223-chrome-extension-storage/20210223-chrome-extension-storage.md

 - `clearPages`: Will remove all the pages from the storage.

 ## About the storage API
 The `chrome.storage` API allows us to store objects using a *key* that we will later use to retrieve said objects.
-This API is similar but a bit more robust than the `localStorage`, but it's not as powerful as an actual database, so we will need to manage some things ourselves.
+This API is a bit more robust than the `localStorage` API, but it's not as powerful as an actual database, so we will need to manage some things ourselves.

 To save an object we will define a *key-value pair* and use the `set` method.
 Here's an example: